vvsando/Sando-portfolio/Dataviz.md

 ### Can you tell me what you think this is?
 This is a number new diagnoses from 2012 to 2012, looking at different population groups.
 Its looking at the trend of new cases of HIV diagnoses each year by population group.
 ### Can you describe to me what this is telling you?
-It's comparing the population groups, and it is sowing an increase or decrease in a trend
+It's comparing the population groups, and it is showing an increase or decrease in a trend
 ### Is there anything you find surprising or confusing?
 Undetermined is interesting.
 Why was there a drastic decrease then increase?
 What played a part in that?
 Could that section be broken down?
 ### Who do you think is the intended audience for this?